-In the bottom third of the settings sidebar you will see Video Quality.
+In the bottom third of the settings sidebar, you will see Video Quality.
 This is where you can choose one of the resolutions your webcam is capable of.

 Generally, choose the highest quality you have available.
 In my case, I’m using a Logitech C920 that can record HD 1920×180 at 30 frames per second.
-So I would choose a quality setting of 1080p 16:9 30fps.
+So, I would choose a quality setting of 1080p 16:9 30fps.

 Choose where your videos will be saved

 The last thing to do in the settings is to choose where your clips will be saved.
 Under Related Settings, you will see Change where photos and videos will be saved.
-Click on this link and you can choose the drive where your new photos and videos will be saved.
+Click on this link and you can choose the drive where your latest photos and videos will be saved.